Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 As Performant begins to take action on E0652 claims, Tactile sits in an extremely precarious position.
 The results also bode poorly for its existing Qui Tam lawsuit and what may come out in discovery

-Moreover, in addition to clawbacks from Medicare, it is likely that commercial payors, therapists, doctors, and nurses will also respond to industry noise generated from these audits.
+Moreover, in addition to clawbacks from Medicare, it is likely that commercial payers, therapists, doctors, and nurses will also respond to industry noise generated from these audits.

-Potential Changes to Commercial Payor Reimbursement
+Potential Changes To Commercial Payer Reimbursement

 As mentioned above, one key issue here is the fact that Tactile earns 90% of its revenue from Flexitouch (advanced PCD, E0652) devices.
 No other DME distributor has been able to achieve such a high share of E0652 volume.
 Reimbursements for E0652 are significantly more stringent and require extensive documentation proving prior use of CDT and basic, E0651 devices.

-While Medicare has clamped down significantly on E0652 reimbursements over time, commercial payors have been looser on adherence to coverage requirements.
+While Medicare has clamped down significantly on E0652 reimbursements over time, commercial payers have been looser on adherence to coverage requirements.
 This appears to be changing as a result of rapid growth in reimbursements for these codes.
 A sample of what our conversations with various industry participants revealed:

 “…in the past year, six months to a year, commercial plans have certainly been changing to follow the Medicare guidelines a lot more strictly.
 What we've been finding is that where it used to be very easy for us to process an E0652 or an expensive item through a commercial plan, it's no longer.
 They want the same or similar requirements.
 They want you to do authorization, or they want you to do a three-month trial with pre and post measurements.
 So, everywhere, it's getting kind of stringent...But definitely in the past six months, I would say, all of the health plans have really just ...
 They did a mid-year update, and they kind of really tightened their grasp on everything.
 So, they're really making it more along the lines of Medicare…”